-Below are simple ways to encourage a late talker to start talking.
-Check out these easy language "games" and some tips on how to talk to your child.
+Below are simple ways to encourage a late talker to talk.

-The activities aren't complicated or expensive.
-The most important part is you, the parent!
+These activities aren’t necessarily complicated or expensive.
+The most important part is you, the parent, and how you interact and talk with your child.

-Below is a list of common first words and ideas on how to get your child to use them using common toys.
+Below is a list of common first words and ideas on how to get your child to say them using common toys.

-1. All gone: Say "all gone" after after eating, playing with blocks, putting toys away
+1. All gone: Say “all gone” after eating, playing with blocks, putting toys away

 2. Baby: Look at pictures in books, play with baby dolls